-In case you don't know me, I'm Adrian, and I do research in many different CMOS-SoC areas from DSP for radar and spectrometer processors to mm-wave transceivers, radiometers and data links too.
+Hi there!
+I'm Adrian, and I work in many different CMOS-SoC areas from DSP for radar and spectrometer processors to mm-wave transceivers, radiometers and data links too.
 As part of that work I also conduct a lot of small NASA demo missions for technology demonstrations.
 We do many rover, UAVs, sub-orbital, balloon, and airborne demonstrations.
 I am also an aspiring amateur standup comedian (really!), and through my work at JPL I'm also learning to be a bit of a scientist (mostly Planetary and Earth Science) to compliment my engineering experience.

 Why a Sad Circuit Designer?

 Actually when I put up the original website in 2012 the IC/SoC industry was doing really bad and I was concerned about our future as circuit designers, especially in terms of future innovation.
-Things have turned around considerably in the last year or two with all these new topics appearing (5G, IOT, Deep Learning systems, ...), but I'm basically stuck with this domain now, plus it's sort of easy to remember and saves me a fortune on handing out business cards.
+I'm basically stuck with this web domain now... but hey it's sort of easy to remember and saves me a fortune on handing out business cards.